 Not everyone visiting the website will need to see the map.
 People searching for Rural Threads‘s location directly on Google will find Rural Threads‘s Google Map page as easily as they would find the website.

 The Google Map page is easier to use than the map on the website would be.
 The map is much bigger and it has more features, such as directions.
 For most users there isn’t really an advantage in having the interactive map on the website.

 - There may be ways to make a CMS almost as easy – some CMSs do have phone apps for example – but I’ve not looked into it.

 - Any hashtags used in the Instagram caption (e.g. #mensfashion) are removed because they aren’t useful on the website and look untidy.

 - Google have changed how this works.
-You can’t have a map without giving them your credit card details.
-So, good job I didn’t include one.
+Now you have to give them your credit card details.
+No thanks.

-- A static image of a map – one you can’t move around or zoom in and out of – loads much quicker but resizing it so that it’s usable on different devices is complicated.
+- A static image of a map – one you can’t move around or zoom in and out of – loads much quicker but resizing it so that it’s usable on different sized screens is difficult.